Instructor: Kenny Morrell

 4. Express your ideas clearly, concisely, and politely and supporting your views with appropriate evidence

 The format of the discussion may vary, and other activities such as debates and working on assignments in small groups may take place during the colloquia.
-In every colloquium, regardless of the format, we will observe a professional decorum and comply with the following guidelines:
+We will observe a professional decorum during class.
+Here are the guidelines:

-3. You MUST bring your project notebook (as described below) and the tools you need to record your thoughts in the notebook (e.g., pencils or pens).
+2. Bring the texts we are discussing to class along with your project notebook (as described below) and the tools you will need to record your thoughts in the notebook (e.g., pencils or pens).
 You may not take notes on a laptop.
 The act of typing not only disrupts the conversation it is also yields fewer cognitive benefits.
 (For more on this, see Mueller and Oppenheimer 2014.)

 4. Unless there is some emergency you should plan on remaining in class for the full fifty-minute period.
-Having to check text messages does not constitute an emergency.
-Please use the restroom before colloquium or wait until after and bring an adequate supply of tissue, if your nose is running.
+Please use the restroom before colloquium or wait until after.

 5. You may bring a beverage to class but dispose of chewing gum before the colloquium begins.
-Do not bring food (unless it is a special occasion, you bring enough for everyone in the section, and you have made arrangements with me, your professor, in advance).
+Do not bring food (unless it is a special occasion, you bring enough for everyone in the section, and you have made arrangements with the professor in advance).

 Please bear in mind that the time we spend in the colloquia will never be sufficient to address the full range of ideas, topics, and concerns that will arise from engaging with the materials we study.
 Typically, for each colloquium we will discuss just one topic.
 Your responsibility for the assigned readings, therefore, will extend well beyond what we can explicitly cover in class during any one colloquium.

-We will stream every colloquium meeting on YouTube where participants will be able to access the archived recording on the Zētēsis Courses channel.
+We will stream and record all of our colloquia via the YouTube channel for Zētēsis.
 Participants in the colloquia will serve four roles, as assigned randomly using random.org: the epistātēs (ἐπιστάτης), who will initiate and direct the discussion, the ereunētés (ἐρευνητής), the researcher, who will manage access to online information to supplement the conversations, the optēr (ὀπτήρ), who will manage the videography, and the statistikológos (στατιστικολόγος), who will track the discussion and score contributions to the discussion based on an evaluative rubric.
-Serving as statistikológoi may call for reviewing the recordings on YouTube to ensure the accuracy of the scoring.
-The statistikológoi will have to spend a very modest amount of time outside of class to complete an overall assessment of the discussion.
-If they turn the completed scorecard in at the beginning of the NEXT class meeting, they will received ten extra credit points, which they can add to their quiz scores.
+Serving as statistikológoi may require some work after class, depending on how well accurately and attentively they score the students’ comments during the course of the discussion.
+The statistikológoi may have to review the recordings on YouTube to ensure accuracy.
+To receive their ten extra points quiz points, the statistikológos will return the scoresheet the following class meeting.
+The scorecards will constitute documentation of attendance and participation in colloquia.

-There will be thirty-six colloquia this semester.
-I will expect every student to participate significantly in at least thirty-three of those discussions.
+There will be thirty-five colloquia this semester.
+I will expect every student to participate significantly in at least thirty-two of those discussions.
 Making two complete and substantive contributions to the discussion will constitute significant participation, for which you will receive a point.
 Failing to contribute substantively will yield a zero for the day.
-At the end of the semester, I will divide the number of points you have accumulated by thirty-three.
-That score will represent your grade for the discussion component of the course, which constitutes twenty-five percent of your final grade.
+At the end of the semester, I will divide the number of points you have accumulated by thirty-two.
+That score, a percentage, will represent your grade for the discussion component of the course, which constitutes twenty percent (20%) of your final grade.
 The scorecard will document your participation in the discussion.
 Those who serve as epistātēs, ereunētés, optēr, and statistikológos will automatically receive a point for the colloquium.
-They are welcome and should, whenever possible, contribute to the discussion, but their first priority is to fulfill their responsibilities for the production of the colloquium.

-Engaging thoughtfully with the readings during these study sessions typically includes such activities as
+Engaging thoughtfully with the readings before (and after) the common sessions and colloquia has historically included such activities as

 1. Marking the text (underlining, highlighting)

-3. Writing brief summaries of the readings and outlines of the arguments.
+4. Writing brief summaries of the readings and outlines of the arguments

 Recording one’s ideas and perspectives is as important as conceiving and developing them.
 The value of an education in the liberal arts has been a recent topic of interest.
 Here are just three articles that have appeared over the last few years: